Mr-Kumar-Abhishek/MicroTXT/README.md

 ## Donate 💲

 If you want to support development, a dollar or two would be appreciated.
+If you donate, get in touch with me so I know what work you would like me to do for the project.

 Bitcoin: 3GKzFQyfE35U6Gi9XeN3xGQ3tMZy3x2ByQ